-Tina has been a Beaver leader in the Wilmot scouting unit for 20 years, and involved in guiding for 30 years; 20 of those years as a leader in Guiding in Wilmot (Sparks, Brownies, guides, pathfinders and Rangers).
+Tina has been a Beaver leader in the Wilmot Scouting unit for 20 years, and involved in Guiding for 30 years; 20 of those years as a leader in Guiding in Wilmot (Sparks, Brownies, Guides, Pathfinders and Rangers).
 She organizes weekly meetings, outings and camps for both groups as a leader.
 Tina has been involved in volunteering with Relay for Life 10+ years.
-She has volunteered in various roles for many years before taking on more of an leadership/ organizational role in recent years!
-She has been involved with coaching soccer for many years and in the past 4 years has taken on an Executive position and recruitment and organization of volunteer coaches (not and easy role).
-She ensures everyone stays on our toes with posting information on our soccer website, equipment purchasing and organization and many other tasks that make a volunteer organization run smoothly.
+She has volunteered in various roles for many years before taking on more of an leadership/organizational role in recent years.
+She has been involved with coaching soccer for many years and, in the past 4 years, has taken on an executive position recruiting and organizing volunteer coaches (not and easy role).
+She ensures everyone stays on their toes with posting information on our soccer website, equipment purchasing and organization, and many other tasks that make a volunteer organization run smoothly.
 She is always willing and able to help.
 For the upcoming year, Tina has stepped it up and will be the new incoming President for Middleton and Area Soccer Club.
 Working full time and having a busy family hasn't stopped her from volunteering in the community.
 She is a hard working, dedicated volunteer and if she agrees to do something you know it will be done and done well.
-The Club feels very fortunate to have someone of her caliber volunteer with our organization.
+The Club feels very fortunate to have someone of her caliber volunteer with their organization.

 ANNAPOLIS COUNTY PROVINCIAL VOLUNTEER REPRESENTATIVE